imrahulr/imrahulr.github.io/_posts/2018-01-12-predictive-maintenence.md

 | XGB | 92 | 95 | 72 | 82 |
 {:class="table table-bordered"}

-For regression task, the model achieved a mean squared error of around 309 while predicting RUL.
+For regression task, the model achieved a mean squared error of around *309* while predicting RUL on the test data.

 ##### Mean Squared Loss during Model Training